Kequc/async-cacheify/README.md

 ## Cache breaking

-It is possible to force the function to run by using `force`, the example below breaks the cache twice.
+It is possible to force the function to run by using `flush`, the example below breaks the cache twice.
 If there is already an invocation running that invocation takes precidence and will share the result.

 ```javascript
 const cacheify = require('async-cacheify');